Fred Benenson

 Fred Benenson is an American programmer, founder, entrepreneur, and writer.
 He was the second employee of Kickstarter and worked at Y Combinator.
 His writing has appeared in The Atlantic, WIRED, and the Los Angeles Times, and in 2009, he created Emoji Dick, an emoji translation of Moby-Dick which was acquired by the Library of Congress in 2013.

 Benenson is currently a General Partner at Twenty Two Ventures, a venture capital firm, and serves on the board of Rhizome.

 Early life and education

+Benenson is the son of real estate investor Frederick Benenson and has one brother.
 From 2001 to 2005, Benenson studied philosophy and computer science at New York University.
 As an undergraduate, he cofounded Free Culture @ NYU, a collegiate chapter of Students for Free Culture.
 In 2008, he began his Masters of Professional Studies degree in Interactive Telecommunications at New York University's Tisch School.